AdmiralEgg/admiralegg.github.io/collections/_projects/echoes-of-the-past.md

 categories:
     - Echoes of the Past
 project-page-sort-id: 99
-excerpt: "A story driven puzzle game set in a medieval environment. <i>Playable on Itch.io!</i>"
+excerpt: "A story driven puzzle game set in a medieval environment. *A team project for the GDG Bootcamp.*"
 header:
     overlay_image: /assets/images/echoesGameplay.jpeg
     teaser: /assets/images/echoesTeaser.jpeg